What needed to change

 So far, with your help, we have:

-- After 15 years of campaigning for data on secondary breast cancer, we finally secured a secondary breast cancer audit in England.
+- After 15 years of campaigning for data on secondary breast cancer, we finally secured a secondary breast cancer audit in England and Wales.

 - Worked with Gateway C, a free online education platform, to develop a new course for GPs and other primary care professionals to improve their confidence in diagnosing potential cases of secondary breast cancer as early as possible